 Embedded audio and video are part of user experience, but that doesn’t mean you need to be hosting them yourself.
 There are more video hosting services than you could count with all your fingers and toes, why not let them do the work?
 Below are 5 reasons why the IT consulting experts at Savvior’s Pittsburgh office recommend using services such as Youtube and Vimeo rather than hosting your own video content.

 1. Server Bandwidth and Storage

-High Definition and Ultra-High Definition (4K) video take up massive amounts of storage space.
+High Definition and Ultra-High Definition (4K) video take up massive amounts of storage space -- and anything less than HD might as well not exist.
 Thirty seconds of 1080p playback alone can use more than 200 megabytes of storage!
 That typically works out to be more than a website's HTML and Images combined.

 2. There is No Single Video Format that Satisfies All Web Browsers

 The wonderful folks at Microsoft, Mozilla, Apple, and Google have all done a wonderful job making their respective browsers capable of audio and video playback, but unfortunately they can't agree on what format is the best.

 You could upload and embed your MP4 or MOV file and embed it within your website, but that will most likely only satisfy a hypothetical 34% of the users visiting that page.
 In order to ensure the video can be viewed by the highest percentage of visitors possible, there are a minimum of three different video formats that must be created and uploaded.
 Think back to that whopping 200 megabytes of storage it took to host a single video.
 Triple that, and you’re somewhere near what you’ll need to be doing to host your own video content.
 Proper video hosting will only drag your sight down and reduce UX.